slang-legacy/js-class/Week-2-Quiz.md

 `prompt()` Displays a dialog with a input box and returns the value entered as a string.

-It should also be noted that these are not part of any standard, so they may not work in some JS enviroments.
+It should also be noted that these are not part of any standard, so they may not work in some JS environments.
 Also, these functions are executed synchronously, so your script cannot continue execution until the function returns.
 In a web-browser, this means that your UI freezes until it is clicked, which is very problematic for webapps.

 **And finally explain how and why you might use a parseInt() when using a prompt.**